Participate online: Nov 5, 2021 – Jan 14, 2022

-Through the study, we hope to identify solutions for improving transit service between Brentwood and Antioch.
-This study is expected to take two years and is funded through a Caltrans grant.
+Through the study, we worked to identify solutions for improving transit service between Brentwood and Antioch.
+This has been a two-year study funded through a Caltrans grant.

 Understanding our core goals

-We want to provide as seamless as possible travel options for our residents, commuters and visitors – people like you.
-We want to come up with solutions that are sustainable, smart, user-friendly, and efficient.
+We want to provide seamless travel options for our residents, commuters and visitors – people like you.
+We are developing solutions that are sustainable, smart, user-friendly, and efficient.

 Improve rider experience